c4ffein/link-bouncer-app/README.md

 ## Customization

 **Limitation**: Currently only supports a hardcoded Google Chrome path.
+I'm keeping this quick and dirty for my uses, if anyone thinks it could be nice to have an UI to select the target browser I may build one, just create an issue.
 Edit `files/base-script.applescript` to change the target browser (preserve the trailing space in the command):

 ```applescript